ZiyangJiao/FTLSim-WL/README.md

-# FTLSim 2.0
+# FTLSim-WL
-FTLSim2.0 - FTLSim extension with a serious of wear leveling, garbage collection, block allocation policies.
+FTLSim extension with a serious of wear leveling, garbage collection, block allocation policies.

 The orginal FTLSim is the simulator used in "Analytic Modeling of SSD Write Performance, Peter Desnoyers".